DFE-Digital/early-careers-framework/documentation/service-rules/appropriate-body-users.md

 1. When the induction began for that ECT with that appropriate body

-2. What type of induction programme they are doing (Provider led or School led)
+2. What type of induction programme they are doing (Provider-led or School-led)

 On 1, there is validation that makes sure the date given isn't before the date QTS was recorded.
 This is because induction should only